NDIS Physiotherapy & Occupational Therapy

 We also provide exercise handouts to our patients to complete in their own time.
 These may be performed individually, or with a carer, friend or family member.

-Step 4 - Ongoing services
+Step 4 – Exiting Services / Ongoing Support

 In the event the participant is required to move properties, or conclude services with us, we help with the transition in either circumstance.

-Where do NDIS services take place?
+Where can NDIS Physiotherapy & Occupational Therapy take place?

 These services primarily take place at the participant’s residence to address home independence, however, when we establish goals relating to participating in activities outside their residence, we may support the patient and do functional assessments in the community.